geomarts/svg-sprites-wp/README.md

-### Tuts+ Tutorial: 2 Ways to Work With SVG Sprites in WordPress Themes
+### Create Step-by-Step SVG Sprites in WordPress

-In this tutorial, we'll discuss how to create and work with SVG Sprites in WordPress themes.
+In this tutorial, we'll cover two ways to work with SVG Sprites in a WordPress theme: including an SVG in the document and using an external SVG file.

 **Available on Tuts+ Autumn 2023**